-2018 Highlights
+2019 Highlights

 Solvency II: The Company is compliant with the Law 4364/2016 with regards to Solvency II.
 The Company's governance arrangements, policies, procedures, practices and standards are aligned in accordance with the key Solvency II requirements.
-As at 31 December 2018, the Company's SCR coverage ratio is at 220% and the MCR coverage ratio is at 130%.
+As at 31 December 2019, the Company's SCR coverage ratio is at 199% and the MCR coverage ratio is at 149%.

-Data Privacy Directive (2016/680) and Regulation (2016/679): The Company reviewed the reforms and assessed the impact of the Data privacy Directive and Regulation that came into force on 25 May 2018.
-The Company has in place a multiannual project Implementation Plan.
+Data Privacy Directive (2016/680) and Regulation (2016/679):

+The Company reviewed the reforms and assessed the impact of the Data privacy Directive and Regulation that came into force on 25 May 2018 and local law no. 4624/2019 was issued in August 2019 for the implementation of the regulation.
+A formal multi-annual project is in place.

-Insurance Distribution Directive 2016/97 (IDD): The Company is introducing new policies and procedures to ensure compliance with the applicable laws and regulations for the IDD which came into force in October 2018, and was transposed into national law in 2019.
+Insurance Distribution Directive 2016/97 (IDD): The Company has prepared all relevant documents and policies in relation to the IDD which came into force in October 2018 and was transposed into national law in 2018.